Snorri Sturluson: Failure in Iceland

 Many of the other chiefs found his position as royal office-holder contrary to their interests, especially the other Sturlungar.
 Snorri's strategy seems to have been to consolidate power over them, at which point he could offer Iceland to the king.
 His first moves were civic.
 On the death in 1222 of Sæmundur, son of Jón Loftsson, he became a suitor for the hand of his daughter, Sólveig.
 Herdís' silent vote did nothing for his suit.
-His nephew, Sturla Sighvatsson, Snorri's political opponent, stepped in to marry her in 1223, the year before Snorri met Hallveig.
+His nephew, Sturla Sighvatsson, Snorri's political opponent, stepped in to marry her in 1223, the year before Snorri married Hallveig.

 A period of clan feuding followed.
-Snorri, perhaps, perceived that only resolute, saga-like actions could achieve his objective, but if so he proved unwilling or incapable of carrying them out.
-He raised an armed party under another nephew, Böðvar Þórðarson, and another under his son, Órækja, with the intent of executing a first strike against his brother Sighvatur and Sturla Sighvatsson.
+Snorri raised an armed party under his nephew Böðvar Þórðarson, and another under his son Órækja, with the intent of executing a first strike against his brother Sighvatur and Sturla Sighvatsson.
+It is possible that Snorri perceived that only resolute, saga-like actions could achieve his objective, but if so he proved unwilling or incapable of carrying them out.
+Alternatively, he might have done this as military posturing or performance of power.
 On the eve of battle he dismissed those forces and offered terms to his brother.

-Sighvatur and Sturla with a force of 1000 men drove Snorri into the countryside, where he sought refuge among the other chiefs. Órækja undertook guerrilla operations in the fjords of western Iceland and the war was on.
+Sighvatur and Sturla drove Snorri into the countryside with a force of 1000 men, where he sought refuge among other goðar. Órækja undertook guerrilla operations in the fjords of western Iceland and fighting carried on.

-Haakon IV made an effort to intervene from afar, inviting all the chiefs of Iceland to a peace conference in Norway.
-This maneuver was transparent to Sighvatur, who understood, as apparently Snorri did not, what could happen to the chiefs in Norway.
+Haakon IV made an effort to intervene from afar, inviting all of Iceland's chieftains to a peace conference in Norway.
+This maneuver was transparent to Sighvatur, who suspected, as apparently Snorri did not, that the king was planning a maneuver against the goðar in Norway.
 Instead of killing his opponents he began to insist that they take the king up on his offer.

-This was Órækja's fate, who was captured by Sturla during an ostensible peace negotiation at Reykjaholt, and also of Þorleifur Þórðarson, a cousin of Snorri's, who came to his assistance with 800 men and was deserted by Snorri on the battlefield in a flare-up over the chain of command.
-In 1237, Snorri thought it best to join the king.
+Órækja's fate was capture by his cousin Sturla during an ostensible peace negotiation at Reykjaholt. Þorleifur Þórðarson, a cousin of Snorri's, was also captured. Þorleifur had come to his assistance with 800 men, but was deserted by Snorri on the battlefield in a flare-up over the chain of command.
+In 1237, Snorri thought it best to travel to Norway and join the king.